We are a nonprofit organization dedicated to

 Greg

-Elaine & Landon
+Elaine

 Charley

 Los Alamos is located on a geological formation called the Pajarito Plateau.
-The plateau is capped by a special type of rock called Bandelier Tuff comprised of compressed and crystalized volcanic ash deposited by the eruptions of the near by Valle Grande Caldera roughly 1.61 million years ago.
+The plateau is capped by a special type of rock called Bandelier Tuff, comprised of compressed and crystalized volcanic ash deposited by the eruptions of the near by Valle Grande Caldera roughly 1.61 million years ago.

 So don't be fooled!
 The "Tuff" in our name comes from the type of rock we ride on; not because we're "tough".
 In fact, we take great pride in welcoming riders of all ages and skill levels!